SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Add-ItemVersion.md

 Creates a new version of the item in a specified language based on an existing language/version.
 Based on parameters you can make the command bahave differently when a version in the target language already exists and define which fields if any should be copied over from the original language.

-© 2010-2016 Adam Najmanowicz - Cognifide Limited, Michael West.
+© 2010-2017 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions## Aliases The following abbreviations are aliases for this cmdlet:
 * Add-ItemLanguage